A Roundup of the Newest and Most Surprising Stories surrounding Breast Implant Illness This Month

 6. Inside Edition ran a story on Sunday about Fitness influencer Sia Cooper, better known as @Diaryofafitmommy who chose to have her breast implants removed last December and already feels healthier.
 Just as Michelle Visage explained, Cooper is not sharing her story to stop women from getting breast implants all together, she just wants to be sure they have heard and understood the potential risks.

 With influencers and celebrities like this speaking out on a large platform, more and more women will learn about the impacts of breast implant illness, and hopefully will able to make educated decisions when it comes to their bodies.
 All six (6) of these stories continue to support what women have been saying for years—this is a real problem that needs to be acknowledged.
 If you or someone you know has suffered from Breast Implant Illness, know that there is help and support available to you.
 There are support groups all over the country, along with large Facebook groups and more.
-As always, if you feel something is off with your body, don’t ignore it—speak to your doctor today.
+As always, if you feel something is off with your body, don’t ignore it—schedule a consultation with us today.